A Short Course Is Always Useful

 Stillness is the central contribution to this effort.
 Your ability to become completely still is your ability to quiet the greedy mind.
 When you do, you become open to all perceptions and views.
 You comprehend more broadly and understand more deeply.

 This is a compounding practice.
-Hence, practice makes perfect.
+As in everything, practice makes perfect.

 When your self mastery achieves stillness, you become free to let many things pass.
 Then, when you decree what you choose to create - to bring into being, you can apply all of your creative resource to doing so.